 The Residence Hall has 2- and 3-bed rooms, every room has its own fridge, shower and toilet.
 It provides a wide range of services: wifi, restaurant, gym, football field and a fitness park outside, library, multi-functional community rooms, washing machines, etc. Towels are not provided.

-Price: 12 EUR/night for a room and includes breakfast.
-If you share the room with a friend, you pay half price.
+Price: 18 EUR/night for a room and includes breakfast.
+If you share the room with a friend, you pay 12 EUR/night.

 Note that if you choose to pay in the Residence Hall, you will have to pay in HUF.